 I have clients sign a contract.
 Do I still need to be insured?

-Many freelancers ignore insurance because they work with a contract.
+Yes, yes, YES!
+Many freelancers overlook insurance because they work with a contract.
 Having a contract is an integral part of freelancing, but it does not stop a client from making a claim against you.
 Contracts don’t alleviate you of liability.
 They’re important for laying the foundation of what duties are expected, but insurance steps into action when those duties come into question.
-With every claim we've seen there’s been a contract in place.
-It doesn’t stop a client from making a claim against you.

 How much is business insurance?